What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 - Give yourself plenty of time to heal from the abusive relationship.

 Yes, the behavior costs narcissists’ friendships and relationships.
 It doesn’t always have to be that way, however.
-If you find that you are with a narcissistic sociopath, it is best to sever ties as soon as possible.
-These types of relationships are not good for anyone to be in, and you should avoid them if possible.
+If you find that you are with a narcissist and sociopath, it is best to sever ties as soon as possible.
+These relationships are not good for anyone to be in, and you should avoid them if possible.

 Previous Article6 Fitness Motivation Tips To Start You On Your Fitness Journey